Pearl Jam: Musical style and influences

 Compared with the other grunge bands of the early 1990s, Pearl Jam's style is noticeably less heavy and harks back to the classic rock music of the 1970s.
-Pearl Jam has cited many classic rock bands and artists as influences, including the Beatles, the Who, Bruce Springsteen, Aerosmith, Led Zeppelin, Neil Young, the Rolling Stones, Pink Floyd, Stevie Ray Vaughan, Jimi Hendrix, Rush, Van Halen, King's X, as well as alternative and punk bands such as R.E.M. and the Ramones.
+Pearl Jam has cited many classic rock bands and artists as influences, including Grateful Dead, the Beatles, the Who, Bruce Springsteen, Aerosmith, Led Zeppelin, Neil Young, the Rolling Stones, Pink Floyd, Stevie Ray Vaughan, Jimi Hendrix, MC5, Rush, Van Halen, King's X, as well as alternative and punk bands such as R.E.M., Fugazi, the Clash and the Ramones.
 Pearl Jam's success has been attributed to its sound, which fuses "the riff-heavy stadium rock of the '70s with the grit and anger of '80s post-punk, without ever neglecting hooks and choruses".
 Gossard's rhythm guitar style is known for its sense of beat and groove, while McCready's lead guitar style, influenced by artists such as Jimi Hendrix, has been described as "feel-oriented" and "rootsy".
-Other musicians they have cited including the Faith, Crunt, Jon Spencer Blues Explosion, Daniel Johnston, the Frogs, Michael Stipe, Kat Bjelland and "Everything Ian [MacKaye] and Guy [Picciotto,] have written."
+In a 1995 interview with Spin, Vedder named the Faith, Pete Townshend, Crunt, Jon Spencer Blues Explosion, Daniel Johnston, the Frogs, Michael Stipe, Kat Bjelland, Ian MacKaye and Guy Picciotto as musical inspirations.